shivaprasad-patil/Cell2Sentenece-Demo/README.md

 # Cell2Sentenece-Demo
 This script demonstrates how to train a Cell2Sentence model from scratch using single-cell RNA-seq data.
 It includes all the working components with local model loading support.
-I wrote thsi script to get a better understanding of the Cell2Sentence architecture.
+I wrote this script to get a better understanding of the Cell2Sentence architecture.

 ## Key Features:
 - Load local GPT-2 models and tokenizers using GPT2Tokenizer.from_pretrained(), Any LLM can be used, the script uses GPT-2.